Usamazafar035/Usama-Zafar/README.md

 📊 Experienced in **Business Intelligence**, **Data Engineering**, **Reporting**, and **Enterprise Analytics**
 🚀 Passionate about transforming **raw data** into **scalable, efficient, and insight-driven BI solutions**

-I specialize in building **end-to-end analytics systems** that help organizations turn complex data into **clear, actionable insights** for better decision-making across **Finance, Sales, and Operations**.
+I specialize in building **end-to-end analytics systems** that help organizations turn complex data into **clear, actionable insights** for better decision-making across **Finance, Sales, Operations, and Healthcare**.

 ---